How To Build Your First Mobile App In 12 Steps: Part 2.

 Another important thing on your to-do list at this stage is signing up for developer accounts at the app marketplaces you are developing for.
 Getting your account approved may take several days (depending on the platform) and shouldn’t be left to the last minute.

-Your designer’s job is now to come up with high-resolution versions of
+“Skins” are what designers/developers call the individual screens needed for the app.
+Your designer’s job is now to come up with high-resolution versions of what were previously your wireframes.

 In this step it is crucial to include all comments from your prototype testers (see Step 6).
+After all, you are trying to build an app your target audience is actually going to use, therefore their feedback should guide you toward to the perfect UI-User Interface.

 Step 9: Test Again (Yes, Again)